Vai al contenuto principale

 Cutting, drying and weighing the estimated amount of feed available for livestock in a representative, set area (quadrat) and multiplying that across the paddock provides an estimate of what livestock can potentially consume at a point in time.
 This technique is most useful for more uniform feed such as grass and legume pasture or the understorey (non-woody growth in the paddock).

 A standard quadrat needs to be used when taking cuts from vegetation.
 This would ideally be 1 metre x 1 metre for ease of conversion.
 Taking a number of cuts will improve accuracy of the estimates.
 Alternatively, if you wish, you can take a smaller quadrat area.
 Common sizes include a quarter of a square metre, or half a square metre.
-Be sure to know the size of your quadrat, and remember to covert to one square metre before making further calculations.
+Be sure to know the size of your quadrat and remember to covert to one square metre before making further calculations.

 The ‘dry’ weight of harvested feed needs to be determined; this is achieved by drying the ‘wet’ feed, either by placing into a specialist drying oven or using a household microwave to obtain a dry weight.